 IVPN Review: Quick Expert Summary

 IVPN has strong privacy and security features, fast speeds, and is easy to use.
+In my speed tests, I had very fast speeds for browsing, torrenting, and gaming on local servers, and I also maintained pretty fast speeds on distant servers.

-In addition to industry-standard VPN security features like a kill switch, 256-bit AES encryption, and a no-logs policy (that has been independently audited and verified), IVPN also has:
+The provider has industry-standard VPN security features like a kill switch, 256-bit AES encryption, and a no-logs policy (that has been independently audited and verified), IVPN also has:

 - Ad blocker.